Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 for $a\in A$ and $w\in W$.
 To see that the left triangle in the diagram commutes, we calculate, recalling the definition of $l_{P(z)}$ and temporarily using $\widetilde{Y}_W$ to denote the vertex operator of $V$ acting on $W$:

 for any $v\in V$ and $w\in W$, so indeed $l_W=l_{P(z)}\circ T_{1\rightarrow z}$.

 Now, the unit property for $\mu_W$ holds if and only if the bottom (or equivalently, the top) row of the diagram equals the identity on $W$.
-In fact, the top row of the diagram is given by the mapping
+The top row is given by the mapping

 since $\iota_A$ is simply the inclusion of $V$ into $A$.
-Thus this composition is the identity if and only if
+This is the identity if and only if

 for any $v\in V$ and $w\in W$, or equivalently by Proposition \ref{opmapiso},